Ysgol Friars: The third building, 1900

 With contributions from Caernarfonshire County Council, the proceeds of selling the old site, together with a public appeal for funds, a new school was built on Ffriddoedd Road for a cost of £11,600.
 The architect was John Douglas of Douglas & Minishull, and builders Messrs.
 James Hamilton & son of Altrincham.
 A foundation stone was laid by Watkin Herbert Williams, Bishop of Bangor on 12 April 1899, and the building was opened in December 1900 (at 53.2234°N 4.1437°W).

 In moving to the Ffriddoedd site, the intention had been to move out to the countryside.
 After the typhoid outbreak, and with the unsanitary condition of the lower Adda valley, Ffriddoedd was seen as a healthy rural alternative.
 However, the development of the city was to catch up.
 To preserve a little of that rural idyll as the area developed, R. L. Archer, a former chairman of the governors, in 1955 bequeathed to the school a small plot of land.
 Known as "Dr. Archer's plot", this was to be planted with flowers and kept for ever green.
+The site has since become a community garden under its Welsh name 'Cae Doctor'.

 In 1957, several events commemorated the fourth centenary of the school.
 A new stained glass window was installed in the building to mark the event.